motifmarkets/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class DateRenderValue extends GenericRenderValue<Date> {
     constructor(data: Date | undefined);
 }

+// Warning: (ae-missing-release-tag) "DateScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class DateScanCriteriaNode extends ScanCriteriaNode {
+}

+// Warning: (ae-missing-release-tag) "DateSubFieldEqualsScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DateSubFieldEqualsScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    target: Date | DateScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DateSubFieldEquals;
+}

+// Warning: (ae-missing-release-tag) "DateSubFieldInRangeScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DateSubFieldInRangeScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    max: Date | null | DateScanCriteriaNode;
+    // (undocumented)
+    min: Date | null | DateScanCriteriaNode;
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.DateSubFieldInRange;
+}

 // Warning: (ae-missing-release-tag) "DateTableGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)